 Kindergarten: Explore with Your Senses

-Students will use their senses to learn about his special protected national park.
-Students will learn about he history and wildlife of Great Smoky Mountains National Park.
+Students use their senses to learn about his special protected national park.
+Students learn about he history and wildlife of Great Smoky Mountains National Park.

 Fourth Grade: Mountain Food Webs

-Students investigate the relationships between species and the role they all play in a complex forest food web.
-While hiking to a waterfall, students will discover the hidden secrets in the forest understory along the way, revealing nature's balance through natural recycling.
+Students investigate the relationships between species and the role they all play in a complex forest food web during a mountain hike.